albanyan/albanyan.github.io/_pages/about.md

 Work Experiences
 ======
-- Vice Dean for Academic Affairs at the College of Computer Engineering and Sciences at Prince Sattam bin Abdulaziz University _(2023 – present)_
 - Assistant Professor in the College of Computer Engineering and Sciences at Prince Sattam bin Abdulaziz University _(2023 – present)_
+- Vice Dean for Academic Affairs at the College of Computer Engineering and Sciences at Prince Sattam bin Abdulaziz University _(2023 – 2025)_
 - Lecturer in the College of Computer Engineering and Sciences at Prince Sattam bin Abdulaziz University _(2014 – 2023)_
 - Demonstrator in the College of Computer Engineering and Sciences at Prince Sattam bin Abdulaziz University _(2010 – 2014)_
 - Demonstrator in the College of Computing and Information Science at King Saud University _(2009 – 2010)_